Ordinary Time: August 4th

 St. John Baptist Mary Vianney (1786-1859) was born in Dardilly and died in Ars, France.
 Although his talents were limited and his education meager, he was ordained a priest in 1815.
 After three years at Ecully, he was appointed parish priest of Ars.
 Here he spent almost forty-two years of his life, devoting himself to prayer, mortification, and pastoral works.
 His success in directing souls made him known throughout the Christian world.
 Men of all ranks and conditions of life sought his guidance and advice.
 He was beatified by Pope St. Pius X, himself once a parish priest, and canonized by Pope Pius XI.

-According to the 1962 Missal of St. John XXIII the Extraordinary Form of the Roman Rite, today is the feast of St. Dominic.
-St. John Vianney's feast is on August 8.
-St. Dominic's feast in the Ordinary Form of the Roman Rite is celebrated on August 8
+Today is the feast of St. Dominic in the previous calendar (1962), with St. John Vianney's feast on August 8.
+St. Dominic's feast is now celebrated on August 8.

-Today is the feast day of Blessed Frédéric Janssoone, a Franciscan priest who was born in France, served in the Holy Land, and died in Canada.
+Today in Canada is the feast day of Blessed Frederic Janssoone, a Franciscan priest who was born in France, served in the Holy Land, and died in Canada.
 He initiated a spiritual renewal in Canada based on meditation on the suffering and passion of Christ.

 St. John Vianney